 Juvenile Law Attorney

 Young people sometimes make mistakes.
 However, the law recognizes that a minor who commits a crime should not be treated the same in Court as an adult who does the same thing.
 For minors, there is a completely different court system that takes the minor’s age and future into account.
 David Franks has served as a juvenile prosecutor in Cook County, and has several years of juvenile defense experience in private practice.
-If your child has been accused of a crime, contact Franks and Rechenberg, P.C. today for a free initial consultation.
+If your child has been accused of a crime, contact FKM&A Law today for a free initial consultation.
 We have helped many people in your situation, and we can help you, too.

 Protecting Your Child’s Rights